JonathanMair/databreeze/README.md

 'Tony'
 ```

+### Rationale

+An important part of data science workflows is extracting information from the nested formats often provided by database APIs into two-dimensional formats so that it can be used with tools such as [numpy](https://github.com/numpy/numpy) and [pandas](https://github.com/pandas-dev/pandas).

+Such data is commonly provided in a text format such as json, which is easily converted into a composite of python lists and dictionaries.

 If it reaches a point in the chain of keys where the key doesn't exist, the error is caught and
 `None`is returned